"In wildness is the preservation of the world"

 --Henry David Thoreau

-Industrial development fragments the fragile ecosystem and disrupts wildlife habitat
+Industrial wind development fragments the fragile ecosystem and disrupts wildlife habitat

-Developers want to construct 1,000 wind turbines taller than the Statue of Liberty on the high ridges of the Flint Hills
+Developers want to construct hundreds of wind turbines taller than the Statue of Liberty on the high ridges of the Flint Hills

-Little power benefit to the citizens of the Flint Hills
+Little power will benefit the citizens of the Flint Hills

-Disrupts the scenic view both day and night for miles in each direction
+Turbines disrupt the scenic view both day and night

 Proven economic and environmental consequences